-Copyright violation notices are sent to students when Computing Services receives notices from the Office of Information Technology Security and Assurance in the Twin Cities.
-University of Minnesota, Morris Computing Services attempts to locate the internet ID of the user using the IP address identified in the Copyright Violation notice.
+Copyright violation notices are sent to students when Information Technology receives notices from the Office of Information Technology Security and Assurance in the Twin Cities.
+University of Minnesota, Morris Information Technology attempts to locate the internet ID of the user using the IP address identified in the Copyright Violation notice.
 When the user is identified, the notice is then sent to that internet id.

 For a first Copyright Violation, the user will receive the Copyright Violation notice telling them what file they are being notified for, the suspected sharing mechanism (Gnutella, Limewire, eDonkey, BitTorrent, etc), and are asked to remove both the infringing file and the sharing software.